jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 - <a href="https://github.com/klacke/yaws/blob/master/src/yaws_session_server.erl#L253-L255">yaws_session_server.erl in Yaws webserver</a>
 - <a href="https://github.com/erlang/otp/blob/maint/lib/os_mon/src/disksup.erl#L153-L157">disksup.erl in OTP</a>

-If you read through the examples, it will be worth your time to checkout how each `init` function is working.
+If you read through the examples, it will be worth your time to checkout how each 'init' function is setup.
+A few are explicitly setting timeouts, while others use different approaches.

-Next week I'll write about a fairly common pattern I've seen using handle_info for polling and server loops.
+Next week's post will cover using handle_info for looping and polling.

+Thanks for following along.

+-- Jim